 The power to take territory under the immediate authority of the Governor-General in Council (reproduced by s.
 56 above) is qualified by the proviso that no law or regulation in force at any such time as regards any such portions of territory shall be altered or repealed except by law or regulation made by the Governor-General of India in Council (17 & 18 Vict. c.
 77, s.
 3).
+That proviso does not apply to chief commissionerships which have legislative councils (2 & 3 Geo.
+V, c.
+6, s.
+3).

 The power to fix the limits of a province given by 24 & 25 Vict. c.
 67, s.
 47, and reproduced by s.
-57 above, is qualified by a similar proviso, 'that any law or regulation made by the Governor or Lieutenant-Governor in Council of any presidency, division, province, or territory shall continue in force in any part thereof which may be severed therefrom by any such proclamation, until superseded by law or regulation of the Governor-General in Council, or of the Governor or Lieutenant-Governor in Council of the presidency, division, province, or territory to which such parts have become annexed.'
+57 above, is qualified by a similar proviso, 'that any law or regulation made by the Governor or Lieutenant-Governor in Council of any presidency, division, province, or territory shall continue in force in any part thereof which may be severed therefrom by any such proclamation, until superseded by law or regulation of the Governor-General in Council, or of the governor, or Lieutenant-Governor in Council of the presidency, division, province, or territory to which such parts have become annexed.'